Weather in Brazil in March

 Vila Madalena, Sao Paulo @ Shutterstock

-Events and festivals in March
+Festivals and events in Brazil in March

 There are fewer cultural events and festivals in Brazil in March than in the preceding Carnival months, but it is still a month where you can participate in events that showcase the country's diverse traditions and vibrant spirit.